Menu

 • First Come First Serve.
 (Get in line).

-• Expect a Lecture if you Test Positive.
-(All depends)
+• Lecture if you Test Positive.
+(Probably)

-• Test results are not Private.
-(It's up to them)
+• Test results are Not Private.

-2. Private Testing (Pay)
+3. Private Testing Service

 If you want to use a Private Testing Service, you will have to pay for the Test and Treatment.
 Health Insurance will probably not cover this kind of testing.
 Private testing is thorough and affordable if you choose the right one.